 Meet regularly to have brave conversations about issues related to diversity, equity, and cultural responsiveness, and to engage in shared learning about these issues in order to become peer leaders.

-Advise administration about goals and PD initiatives/activities for FY20 and beyond, and assist administration in planning and implementing these activities.
+Advise administration about goals and Professional Development initiatives/activities and assist administration in planning and implementing these activities.

 Kristen Vaisvila – ESL Teacher & ELE Coordinator